arpit-sat/arpit-sat/README.md

 **Hi there 👋!
 Glad to see you here 😄**<br><br>
 As you must have realised by now, Hi, I am Arpit!
-I am currently an undergraduate student from IEM, India.
+I am currently an undergraduate student from IEM,Kolkata.
 I have experience in Cloud Computing and have built next-gen FaaS applications.

 🔭 I’m currently working on ...Data Structures and Algorithms.
 Feel free to check out my profile and yes, suggestions are always welcome ✨